Basanite: Occurrences

 Basanite appears early in the alkaline magma series and basanites are found wherever alkaline magma is erupted.
 This includes both continental and ocean island settings.
 Together with basalts, they are produced by hotspot volcanism, for example in the Hawaiian Islands, the Comoros Islands and the Canary Islands.
-They are particularly common in rift zones.
+They are particularly common in areas of rifting.

 During eruption of the Laacher See caldera some 12,900 years ago, the final phase of the eruption, which tapped the deepest part of the magma chamber, produced basanite lapilli mixed with phonolite lapilli.
 This has been interpreted as fresh magma injected into the magma chamber that may have helped trigger the eruption.

 Eruption of basanite and other alkaline magmas characterizes the late alkaline phase (rejuvenation phase) of volcanic islands, which often comes 3 to 5 million years after the main shield-building phase.